IgniteUI/igniteui-documentation/topics/07_What's-New/00_Whats_New_In_2019_Volume2.md

 This topic presents the new features for the Ignite UI™ 2019 Volume 2 release.

 ### Infragistics MVC Helpers
-Infragistics ASP.NET MVC Helpers now support ASP.NET Core 3 projects.
+Infragistics %%ProductNameMVC%% now support ASP.NET Core 3 projects.
 For more information see the [Using Ignite UI controls in ASP.NET Core](Using-IgniteUI-Controls-in-ASP.NET-Core-project.html) topic.

 ### Infragistics Tag Helpers